csort99/csort99.github.io/_pages/about.md

 I also belong to CPSEC, Advanced Cryptography Research Team, National Institute of Advanced Industrial Science and Technology (AIST) as a technical trainee.
 I received my Bachelor's degree in Engineering from National Institute of Technology, Numazu College in 2022 and I received my Master's degree in Informatics from Yokohama National University in 2024.

 I am interested in the mathematical aspects of cybersecurity, particularly around cryptography.
-My current research focuses on cryptography with advanced functionality (e.g. (identity-based, attribute-based, functional) encryption, matchmaking encryption, registered cryptographic primitive, proxy re-signature).
+My current research focuses on cryptography with advanced functionality (e.g. functional encryption, registered encryption, privacy presearving signature).